cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 It is recommended to use the "${value name}" syntax for this purpose (e.g. "${CURRENT_DATE}").

-The following constants are provided in the core syntax
+The following constants are defined by the core syntax

 |       constant        | content                                 |
 |:---------------------:|:----------------------------------------|